swonderine/ml-workbench-recommender/README.md

 ### Setting things up

-For local testing purposes we can schedule our `train.py` script in the `train` container with a cronjob defined in `config/cron/config.ini` for now:
+For local testing purposes we can schedule our `train.py` script in the `train` container with a cronjob defined in `config/cron/config.ini` :

 ```python
 [job-exec "train"]